chinyeep123/PatrickWan/README.md

 # Patrick Wan

 # About Me
 My name's Patrick 👦.
+I'm a PHP Developer working in [Odesi eCOB](https://odesi.tech/).
+💪  Like to learn any new technology, such as Laravel Livewire, Flutter, Vue JS, React JS, etc.
-I'm a PHP Developer (PHP, Laravel, React JS, Vue JS,...) 👨‍💻 and also a Technical Blogger 📰 [@Medium](https://medium.com/@patrickwanchinyeep)
+👨‍💻 I'm also a Technical Writer 📰 [@Medium](https://medium.com/@patrickwanchinyeep).
+💬  Reach me out for any problem faced in Web Backend development (Laravel, React JS, Vue JS, Jquery).
+I'm open to feedback and suggestions!.

 # 📝 My Latest Articles